Dawn of the Mummy: Plot

-The mummy chops the head off one of the tomb raiders at the tomb.
-Two models, Lisa and Melinda, take a swim at the nearby oasis.
-Melinda gets out of the water and takes a walk, where she runs into the mummy and one of his "soldiers," where they kill Melinda by biting and tearing out her throat.
+At the tomb, the mummy decapitates one of the tomb raiders.
+Models Lisa and Melinda take a swim at the nearby oasis.
+Melinda leaves to take a walk and runs into the mummy and one of his "soldiers."
+They kill Melinda by biting and tearing out her throat.

-The next day, Rick finds Tariq dead and drives away.
-Rick goes to the tomb and calls for the God of the Sun.
+The next day, Rick finds Tariq dead, enters the tomb and calls for the God of the Sun.
 A wall slides back, and Rick finds the treasure.
-He screams in delight, but the mummy returns and kills Rick.

-Bill and Gary go to town to see Omar, where he is celebrating his wedding.
-Gary gives Omar his western cowboy hat, and Omar gives Gary his golden head covering.
+The mummy returns and kills Rick.
+Bill and Gary go to town to see Omar, who is celebrating his wedding.

-Back at the camp, Lisa looks around the tomb.
-Bill finds the gold in the tomb and calls out.
-Suddenly, Rick's severed head falls from the ceiling and lands in Bill's arms.
-He flees back to the camp running from the mummy's "soldiers."
-Bill shoots the mummy with a gun, but to no effect.
-The mummy strangles and tears off Bill's head, and the models run and scream.
-Jenny gets torn apart and eaten alive by the mummy's "soldiers" while the two remaining models flee in a jeep.
+Meanwhile, Lisa looks around the tomb.
+Bill finds the gold there and calls out.
+Rick's severed head falls from the ceiling and lands in Bill's arms.
+He returns to the camp, running from the mummy's "soldiers."
+Bill shoots the mummy, to no avail.
+The mummy decapitates Bill.
+Jenny gets eaten alive by the "soldiers" while Lisa and model June flee in a jeep.

-Back at the wedding celebration in town, there is dancing in the streets, and the mummy's "soldiers" are seen eating Omar's bride in a tent.
-At this point, climactic carnage ensues as everyone runs, and the mummy soldiers grab and bite and kill many people in the street.
-The mummy is standing in the street looking at the carnage.
-The two surviving models, Lisa and June, arrive and throw sticks of dynamite at the mummy with little effect.
-With a bit of help from Omar, models go into a shack, spread gasoline, light a fuse in a box of dynamite and blow up the shed with the mummy in it.
-Lisa, June, and Omar celebrate when Gary arrives, and they all walk away.
-But in the final shot, the mummy's hand rises from the rubble.
+At Omar's wedding celebration, the "soldiers" eat the bride.
+Everyone runs, but the soldiers kill many in the street.
+Lisa and June arrive and throw dynamite at the mummy with little effect.
+Aided by Omar, the models spread gasoline, light a fuse in a box of dynamite and blow up a shed with the mummy in it.
+Gary arrives, and walks away with Lisa, June, and Omar.
+The mummy's hand later rises from the rubble.